kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 is incompatible with both.

-By convention, each device's `compatibilityGroups` is a composite of the types it can be co-allocated with: each device lists its own type, plus a shared composite group for every set of types it is compatible with.
+By convention, each device's `compatibilityGroups` is a composite of the types it can be allocated with: each device lists its own type, plus a shared composite group for every set of types it is compatible with.
 So `foo` devices list `[foo, foobar]`, `bar` devices list `[bar, foobar]`, and `baz` — compatible with no other type — lists `[baz]`.